Complete Book Marketing Plan

 3. What is my genre/niche?

-Unless you’re writing entirely for your own enjoyment, your audience is going to be the first and most important consideration.
+Unless you’re writing entirely for enjoyment, your audience will be the first and most important consideration.
 The best way to imagine your audience is by creating personas.
 I suggest taking some time to develop a few personas.
 Each should define a segment of the audience you’ll be marketing to.

 Finally, you’ll want to look at your publishing options.
 Map out the customer journey to understand where your potential readers like to shop.
 Pair that knowledge with the publishing options that best meet their needs while ensuring you earn the most revenue.